gdt050579/AppCUI-rs/docs/chapter-2/screen.md

 ```

-**Example 3**: An arrow towards left a Red color while keeping the current background:
+**Example 3:** An arrow pointing left in red, while keeping the current background:
 ```rust,no_compile
 Character::new(SpecialCharacter::ArrowLeft,Color::Red,Color::Transparent,CharFlags::None)
 ```